junlabucsd/napari-mm3/README.md

 ## Installation

 Load up a new environment.
-We run the following command, replacing `environment-name-here` with something of your choosing:
+We run the following command, replacing `environment-name-here` with a name of your choosing:

 `conda create -y -n environment-name-here python=3.9 napari tensorflow`

-If you would like to have the latest version:
+Now, to install our code: if you would like to have the latest version, do the following.

 1. You can clone the repository with `git clone git@github.com:junlabucsd/napari-mm3.git` (SSH) or `git clone https://github.com/junlabucsd/napari-mm3.git` (https)
 2. With your environment active, run `pip install -e .` from inside your cloned repo.